 - Installation requirements – Some only require simple tools, others more drilling and the like.

-Generally you will get the best deal by shopping on line.
+Generally, you will get the best deal by shopping online.
 Amazon is always a good bet to start shopping for good deals and easy shipping.
 I found that dealers and local hitch shops tended to have a very limited selection and often had to order anything specific you were looking for.

 The easy way out

 If you buy your trailer from a dealer of some kind they can select and install your hitch for you.
 Typically they will know what they are doing and can select a good hitch for your trailer and tow vehicle provided you get all the information for them they need to select one.
 (If they don’t ask, don’t trust.)
-The down side is you will generally pay a lot more for it than if you select it yourself and you will have to take whatever they stock.
-The up side is you don’t have to give it much thought and they are not likely to make any serious mistakes.
+The downside is you will generally pay a lot more for it than if you select it yourself and you will have to take whatever they stock.
+The upside is you don’t have to give it much thought and they are not likely to make any serious mistakes.

-I ended up taking this route myself, though it cost me around $400 more that I could have gotten the same hitch myself for and I’m not a huge fan of the Hitch they chose.
+I ended up taking this route myself, though it cost me around $400 more than I could have gotten the same hitch myself for and I’m not a huge fan of the Hitch they chose.
 Still, I was somewhat pressed for time and was still a little uncertain about exactly what I needed at the time.
 If the one I got ever fails, I’ll probably go for a different brand.

 It does do the trick but I have two issues with it.
 Firstly its sway control is somewhat limited and at higher speeds or when passed by large vehicles there is definitely more trailer sway than I’d like.
 The second is that it is simply super heavy and awkward.
 It weighs just short of 90lb, has two heavy swinging steel arms, and few good places to hold onto it.
 I’ve both pinched my fingers and broken nearly every container I’ve tried to store it in.
 Ox is a fitting name for it.
 Mind you I’m sure it is quite sturdy and will probably last for a great long time.